Albert0i/RU204/cache.md

 ```javascript
 await invalidateCache(['apartment-4A', 'apartment-4B'])
 ```
 There is a catch!
 If a key is associated with more than one tags.
-Invaliding a set may result in *dangling* key in other and memory will be wasted...
+Invaliding a set may result in *dangling* key in the other and memory will be wasted...

 Flush cache.
 ```javascript